microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-generatedownloaduri.md

 ---
 title: "accessReviewHistoryDefinition: generateDownloadUri"
-description: "Generates a uri which can be used to retrieve review history data.
+description: "Generates a uri which can be used to retrieve review history data."
 author: "isabelleatmsft"
 localization_priority: Normal
 ms.prod: "governance"